 They also wanted these features to not interfere with the robotic gear’s performance.
 While these desired specifications may have seemed like a tall order for a team of engineers, Motus Labs was up for the challenge.

 One day the idea, for what is now called the Orbital Flex™ Design (OFD), popped into the head of our Chief Technology Officer, Carlos Hoefken, and like any good brainstorm, it was quickly drawn onto a napkin to avoid being forgotten.
 He wanted to prioritize making a better performing, simpler gear solution design with less noise while utilizing existing components and machine elements.
 He had come up with exactly how to do that!
 Once the design was solidified, prototypes were made and testing began.

-OFD is a patented design that will provide a high torque, low backlash gear solution.
+OFD is a patented design that will provide a high torque, zero backlash gear solution.
 The technology utilizes the concept of a mismatched outer and inner ring which forces it to create a ratio that leads to inertia, torque and speed advantages.
 The OFD bearing flexes on a compliance flexure and allows the cup (the inner gear part) to mesh with the outer gear part.
 As it goes around there are less teeth on the inner than the outer which is what forces the ratio.